salihmarangoz/capsicum_superellipsoid_detector/README.md

 ### Services

 There are no services for the written node.
-But Voxblox needs a `std_srvs/Empty` to publish pointclouds of mapped plants which is also triggering the computation of the Superellipsoid Detector node.
+But voxblox needs a `std_srvs/Empty` for publishing pointclouds of mapped plants which will be also triggering the computation of the superellipsoid detector node.
 Currently this task is assigned to `scripts/trigger_voxblox.py` which calls the related service in a fixed interval.

+## Future Work

+- Accessing to voxblox mesh (vertices and normas) directly would be better.
+This can take away the need to estimate normals.
+But this needs some workarounds and code modifications in voxblox.
+- Better clustering / instance segmentation.
+- 3D mapping with Instance segmentation.
+Mapping with masking pointcloud impacts the quality.
+- Use of surface normals instead of a single estimated center in the optimization process.
+This may work better for non-sphere like capsicums.
+- Sometimes capsicums may have weird shapes (not like a sphere nor superellipsoid, not symmetrical, etc.).
+Combination of multiple superellipsoids for modeling the fruit surface would be better.
+On the other hand, estimating the missing parts of the shape becomes difficult this way.